 As we enter summer, air conditioning units will be getting used all over to keep people nice and cool.
 Unfortunately, many of these might have a problem keeping up with the heat.
-Freon being low is a common reason for this issue.
+Refrigerant being low is a common reason for this issue.

 Your home takes longer than usual to get cool.

 Electrical usage is high, due to the unit needing to run for a longer time to cool the house.